MateuszG-code/Game-Top-Down-Shooter/README.md

-AlphA is the alpha version im working on hte other file
+AlphA is the alpha version im working on the other file